-- Information submitted to the board and its committees is insufficient for members to assess the impact of decisions on resources and performance.
-Reports submitted to the board and its committees should contain sufficient detail to allow members to discharge their governance duties. - Non-executive board members lack the capacity to fully or effectively carry out their governance role and are reactive to strategy and direction provided by executives.
+• Information submitted to the board and its committees is insufficient for members to assess the impact of decisions on resources and performance.
+Reports submitted to the board and its committees should contain sufficient detail to allow members to discharge their governance duties.

+- Non-executive board members lack the capacity to fully or effectively carry out their governance role and are reactive to strategy and direction provided by executives.
 They are therefore unable to challenge effectively and hold management to account.
 The board should be able to demonstrate that it is providing training and seminars for non-executives on current and topical issues to ensure that they can effectively engage with executives and hold them to account, and that new non-executive directors receive induction training covering their scrutiny role. - The board fails to implement the agreed actions arising from the annual review by the Cabinet Secretary which may result in direct intervention by the Scottish Government.
-The board should provide evidence that appropriate governance measures are in place to progress the action plan agreed with the Scottish Government. - The board is unable to implement the proposals of the Independent Scrutiny panel because of financial and service delivery constraints.
-The Board should be able to show that financial plans incorporate contingency measures that take into account possible revisions of their services arising from the findings of any Independent Scrutiny Panel.
+The board should provide evidence that appropriate governance measures are in place to progress the action plan agreed with the Scottish Government. - The board is unable to implement the proposals of the Independent Scrutiny Panel because of financial and service delivery constraints.
+The Board should be able to show that financial plans incorporate contingency measures that take into account possible revisions of their services arising from the findings of any Independent Scrutiny Panel. - The board has inadequate arrangements in place to comply with the Staff Governance Standard and ensure that robust plans are submitted on time to the Scottish Government each year.